A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Results

 \subsection{Impact of Murcko Scaffold Splitting on Model Performance}

-To assess the generalization capabilities of \method{} models under a more stringent data partitioning scheme, we use Murcko scaffold splitting to generate distinct training, validation, and test sets.
-This strategy, employed in the AGILE framework, groups molecules based on their core scaffolds, ensuring that structurally distinct compounds appear in the training, validation, and test sets.
-This approach provides a more realistic evaluation of model performance when applied to unseen chemical structures, which is crucial in drug discovery and molecular property prediction.
-However, in cases where the dataset is relatively small, scaffold-based splitting can lead to excessive data fragmentation, reducing the amount of structurally similar training examples available for learning and making the task more challenging.
+Generalization capability, beyond predictive accuracy, is a critical property that determines whether a model is suitable and reliable for discovery applications and therefore must be rigorously evaluated during model development.
+The proposed framework enables such evaluation by supporting performance comparisons across its included models under Murcko scaffold splitting \cite{bemis1996properties}, a more stringent and chemically informed data partitioning strategy than random splitting.
+This approach groups molecules according to their core scaffolds, ensuring that structurally distinct compounds are assigned to the training, validation, and test sets, thereby allowing assessment of a model’s ability to make predictions on previously unseen chemical structures.

+Analysis of pairwise Tanimoto similarities computed from Morgan fingerprints under both random and Murcko scaffold splitting indicates that, under Murcko splitting, the mean similarity within individual subsets (training, validation, or test) is higher than under random splitting, suggesting that structurally related molecules are preferentially grouped together.
+In contrast, similarities between subsets are consistently lower under Murcko splitting, reflecting increased structural separation between training and evaluation sets.
+Collectively, these results confirm that Murcko scaffold splitting more effectively reduces structural overlap between subsets, thereby limiting information leakage and enabling a more stringent and realistic assessment of model generalization.
+It should be noted, however, that when datasets are relatively small, scaffold-based partitioning can lead to substantial data fragmentation, reducing the number of structurally related training examples and increasing the difficulty of the prediction task.

-The predictive performance of all models under Murcko scaffold splitting is summarized in Table~\ref{tab:murko_split}, with prediction vs. true value plots presented in Supplementary Figure~\ref{fig:models_scaff}.
-Compared to the random split case, most models exhibit a decline in accuracy in LNP transfection prediction, highlighting the increased difficulty of generalizing to unseen molecular scaffolds.
-Notably, kNN and Chemprop maintain similar predictive performance, indicating their robustness to distribution shifts.
-In contrast, other models experience a noticeable drop in accuracy, suggesting their reliance on learned patterns that may not generalize well to novel scaffolds, particularly in the context of small datasets.
+Table~\ref{tab:murko_split} summarizes the predictive performance of all models under Murcko scaffold splitting, with prediction-versus-true-value plots shown in Supplementary Figure~6.
+Relative to the random-split setting, most models exhibit reduced accuracy, reflecting the increased difficulty of generalizing to unseen molecular scaffolds.
+Notably, among deep learning models, Chemprop is the only architecture that maintains performance comparable to the random split, indicating robustness to scaffold-based distribution shifts.
+The pronounced performance decline observed for other deep learning models suggests a reliance on structural patterns that do not extrapolate well to novel scaffolds, an issue that is exacerbated by limited dataset size.